KeepEyeOnBall-Jose/hydracamv2/README.md

 - **API Endpoint**: The application communicates with an API hosted on MoBo (keobmotherboardweb) to manage capture sessions.
 - **Session Creation**: When a new session starts, the master device sends a request to create a session on the API, receiving a GUID that identifies this session.
 - **Media Upload**: The master device uses the session GUID to upload media files (photos and videos) to the API.
+- **API Notification**: Although this is still WIP in API, Slave devices use `HydraCamApiService` to notify the external API when they are ready to transmit media.
+This notification includes the `deviceId` and the `sessionGuid`, ensuring proper association of media files with the active session.

 #### 6. Screens
 - **RoleSelectionScreen** (`screens/role_selection_screen.dart`): The initial screen where the user selects the device role, either "Master" or "Slave."